wcfjeffrey/jeffreywoo-smart-price-comparison-ai-model/README.md

 ## ⚖️ Disclaimer

-**JeffreyWoo Smart Price Comparison** provides AI-driven insights for informational purposes only.
-It does not replace professional procurement advice.
-Always verify critical purchasing decisions with qualified supply chain professionals.
+**JeffreyWoo Smart Price Comparison** provides AI-driven insights for informational, educational, and demonstration purposes only.
+It does not replace professional pricing, financial, or procurement advice.

+Price data may be sourced from third‑party websites or APIs and may not be accurate, complete, or up‑to‑date.
+The AI‑generated comparisons and recommendations are based on models that may produce errors or omissions.

+Always verify prices and terms directly with the merchant or official source before making any purchase decision.
+The developer assumes no liability for any losses, damages, or disputes arising from the use of this software.

+Use at your own risk.

 ## 📄 License